haizo-code/blender/README.md

 ## Sample code:

-### Types file
+### ListItemTypes file
-Create a object class and name it 'ListItemTypes' (Name it as you like), this class will hold the types of the *ViewHolders* that will be used in the app.
+Create a object class and name it 'ListItemTypes' (Name it as you like), this class will hold the types of the ViewHolders that will be used in the app.
 Note that you can create many files of this
 ```kotlin
 object ListItemTypes {